opencypher/cypherdb/src/content/docs/get-started/graph-algorithms.md

 # Run betweenness centrality
 bc_results = nx.betweenness_centrality(nx_graph)
 # NetworkX prefixes the node label to the results
-# This step cleans up the naming so that we can import it back into Kuzu
+# This step cleans up the naming so that we can import it back into CypherDB
 betweenness_centrality_df = (
     pl.DataFrame({"name": k, "metric": v} for k, v in bc_results.items()) .with_columns(pl.col("name").str.replace("Scholar_", "").alias("name"))